Popscotch/Clicker-Game-Tutorial/README.md

 ## Chapter 3 - More generators

-The general idea of clicker games, is for the player to purchase generators to produce more resources, and use them to buy more generators, and on and on.
-It's a game about exponential growth.
+The general idea of 'clicker games' is that the player has to purchase generators to produce more resources, and in turn, can purchase even better generators.
+They're games about exponentially growing numbers.

 We're going to generalise our Auto Clicker using a `class`, and create some functions so our game is more dynamic.